traefik/structor/readme.md

 Use "structor [command] --help" for more information about a command.

 Flags:
     --debug          Debug mode.                                                               (default "false") -d, --dockerfile-url Dockerfile URL. [required]
     --exp-branch     Build a branch as experimental.
     --image-name     Docker image name.                                                        (default "doc-site")
+    --menu           Menu templates files.                                                     (default "false")
+    --menu.css-file  File path of the template of the CSS file use for the multi version menu.
+    --menu.css-url   URL of the template of the CSS file use for the multi version menu.
-    --menu-file      File path of the template of the JS file use for the multi version menu.
+    --menu.js-file   File path of the template of the JS file use for the multi version menu.
--m, --menu-url       URL of the template of the JS file use for the multi version menu.
+    --menu.js-url    URL of the template of the JS file use for the multi version menu.
 -o, --owner          Repository owner. [required]
 -r, --repo-name      Repository name. [required]
 -h, --help           Print Help (this message) and exit
 ```

 ## Examples